deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

 alt="Session log" >}}
 {{< /center >}}

 ---

-🎛️ Now start acquiring with your usual system.
-ALS detects and processes each new captured image.
+🎛️ Now start the acquisitions with your usual system.
+ALS detects and processes each new sub.

-As an example, we'll illustrate the following sections with a session on Messier 27 : ZWO ASI224MC camera, 200 x 4 sec. subs
+As an example, we will illustrate the following sections with a session on Messier 27: ZWO ASI224MC camera, 200 x 4 sec. subs

 {{< center >}}
 {{< figure src="stacked_01.png"
-caption="ALS after processing the 1<sup>st</sup> image"
+caption="ALS after processing the 1<sup>st</sup> sub"
 width="1920px"
 height="1053px"
 alt="ALS main window - Stack 1" >}}
 {{< /center >}}

+{{% alert color="info" %}}
-The first detected image serves as the **alignment reference** of subsequent images.
+ℹ️ The first detected sub serves as the **alignment reference** for the entire session
+{{% /alert %}}

 ---

-All new captured images are first aligned to this reference and then stacked by averaging with all previously processed images.
+All new subs are first aligned to this reference and then stacked by averaging with all previously processed subs.

 {{< center >}}
 {{< figure src="stacked_15.png"